 The accompanying notes to the financial statements provide information essential to a full understanding of the government-wide and fund financial statements.
-The notes to the financial statements can be found in this report.

 OTHER INFORMATION

 In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI") and other supplementary information.
 A budgetary comparison schedule is included as RSI for the General Fund.